Elrose, Saskatchewan

 Elrose is a town located just to the north of the Coteau Hills.
-It is south of Rosetown and north of Swift Current on Highway 4 and Highway 44.
-A community in the middle of an agricultural economy, Elrose has also become a local hub of activity in the oil industry.
+It is south of Rosetown and north of Swift Current on Highway 4 and Highway 44. settled in 1913, it is a community in the middle of an agricultural economy, Elrose has also become a local hub of activity in the oil industry.
 The town is surrounded by the Rural Municipality of Monet No. 257.

 History

 Some homesteaders and other settlers were established in the area before the arrival of the railroads, being situated along the remains of the historic Swift Current-Battleford Trail, but the majority of newcomers arrived by rail later.
-In 1909, the Rural Municipality Monet 257, Saskatchewan was organized.
-It was named after a local farmer, Fortunat Monet (pronounced Monette).
 The town of Elrose was originally called LaBerge after local landowner Albert LaBerge.
 After the railway arrived in 1913, the countryside quickly filled with people and a meeting was called to discuss a permanent name for the town.
 Elrose was chosen, although the origin of this name is unclear for certain.

 Elrose incorporated as a village in 1914.
 Schools and grain elevators were built, the town grew as more people arrived, and prairie sod was turned under to sow crops.
 The newly tilled land was rich, agriculture was profitable, and communities thrived.
 In 1951 Elrose reached Town status.
-During the 60s and 70s smaller villages in the area (Hughton, Wartime, Forgan, Greenan) began to decline and their populations migrated to Elrose.
+During the 1960s and 1970s, smaller villages in the area (Hughton, Wartime, Forgan, Greenan) began to decline and their populations migrated to Elrose.

 The Town of Elrose continues to move forward with the times and new prosperity appears as the local oilpatch is growing significantly.
 The agriculture industry is thriving as well, contributing to recent growth in the community.

-Elrose is part of Treaty 6 territory.